idowald/hackernews-vanilla-js/readme.md

 # Notes

 Super important!

- - I was asked to do the assignment during the weekend, i didn't get any answers to my email.
+ - I didn't use web component, though it can be a better option for some cases.

  - I was sure I am not allowed to use any js libraries, so that's why I couldn't use bootstrap css or js libraries.